dzeder/ohanafy-documentation/documentation/objects/Account.md

 [object Object]

 Field Descriptions
-* label: this is the api name of the field used in queries to reference =
+* label: this is the api name of the field used in queries to reference
 * inlineHelpText: the description of what kind of data the field holds
+* type: the data type the field holds
+* relationshipName: this is what is used to query a join to the object in the referenceTo field
+* picklistValues: if the field is a picklist these are the valid options
+* referenceTo: this is the object the relationship refernces

 label | inlineHelpText | type | relationshipName | picklistValues | referenceTo
 --- | --- | --- | --- | ---| ---